 In contrast, using shorter planks will result in more end seams on your floor, and if you go with especially short boards, you will get a patchwork effect.
 See figure 2, below:

-At Hull Forest Products we offer two length classes: long and extra long.
+At Hull Forest Products we offer two plank length classes: long and extra long.
 Long is our standard length class, which features much longer average plank lengths than other manufacturers (generally 3 to 8 feet long), but at the most budget friendly price.
-Extra long (generally 6 to 15 feet) is for those who want a truly luxurious long and wide plank floor.
+Extra long (generally 4 to 10+feet with a 7 foot+ average plank length) is for those who want an extra luxurious long and wide plank floor.

 Long and wide floor planks are our specialty; please let us know what we can make for you.
 1-800-928-9602.